kaushikkm17/tailwindportfolio/README.md

+# Tailwind Portfolio
-# This is the code for a portfolio website I made with React and Tailwind
+This is the code for a portfolio website I made with React and Tailwind